rafaelrph/champ/README.md

 If the project was bigger, the classes (Service, Model, View and Controller) would become generic classes, leaving just generic functions and being extended by other specific classes.

 # Design
 I spent some time trying to organise well the data.
 I love soccer, so I'm an user of this kind of website.
 I really liked to develop everything.
 I hope you like that.

 PS.
 Sorry...
 The design isn't responsive.
 I know how to develop a web responsive page but I didn't do because you said that the focus isn't the design.

+# Problem?
+I created the Top Scorers page.
+That isn't equals of the real data.
+The logic of extract information is ok.
+I think there's a problem with the data of goals.
+Some goals are scored by a player, but the API has different data for the same player.
+Example: Robert Lewandowski and Lewandowski, Robert.